Can you ever veto an employee’s choice of support person in an HR meeting? And how should you respond if they start derailing your meeting?

-An employer should be informed up front who the employee intends to use as a support person, and there will be instances where the employer might want to push back against an employee’s choice of support person.
+An employer should be informed of who the employee intends to use as a support person, and there will be instances where the employer might want to request an employee change their choice of support person.

 However, employers have to be careful about vetoing people as it could come back to bite.
 Take this 2012 FWC case for example.
 After an employee head-butted a colleague at a Christmas party, he sought to have a union representative present at his disciplinary meeting.
 His employer refused and instead allocated its own support person for the employee.

 It was a classic case of a lack of procedural fairness, the presiding commissioner found, stating, “There was no proper investigation undertaken, the relevant manager… ambushed the applicant with the allegations, and he unreasonably refused to allow the applicant a support person of his choice.
 It is difficult to imagine a more blatant example of a denial of natural justice.”

 So while denial of the support person was not the clincher, it was a strong contributing factor in the FWC’s decision to side with the employee in question (however, he wasn’t reinstated).
 You always want to have the most arrows in your quiver during an unfair dismissal claim.